NanoComp/mpb/doc/docs/Scheme_User_Interface.md

 **`epsilon-offdiag` [`cvector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The off-diagonal elements (u v w) of the dielectric tensor.
 Defaults to zero.
 This is a `cvector3`, which simply means that the components may be complex numbers (e.g. `3+0.1i`).
 If non-zero imaginary parts are specified, then the dielectric tensor is complex-hermitian.
 This is only supported when MPB is configured with the `--with-hermitian-eps` flag.
 This is not dissipative (the eigenvalues of epsilon are real), but rather breaks time-reversal symmetry, corresponding to a gyrotropic (magneto-optic) material (see [our online textbook](http://ab-initio.mit.edu/book), ch.
 2).
-Note that [inversion symmetry](Scheme_User_Interface.md#inversion-symmetry) may not mean what you expect for complex-hermitian epsilon, so be cautious about using `mpbi` in this case.
+Note that [inversion symmetry](Scheme_User_Interface.md#inversion-symmetry) actually means "PT symmetry" in such complex media, so be cautious about using `mpbi` in this case.

 **`epsilon-offdiag-imag` [`vector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;